msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Increase Threat from 1 to 2.
   * Taking notes from [Lancers in the Dark](https://docs.google.com/document/d/19LcfVsvo9u5FaaDMvSytB2YQhnBGcSRMrsAEKRnRVdI/edit), adding some extra Threat to the Heavy Melee helps keep it competitive with other raw statsticks like Raleigh's Kinetic Hammer.

+#### Overpower Rounds

+* A paired "replacement" for Overpower Caliber from [Maria's house rules](https://docs.google.com/document/d/1ModxKO46FcsswE3ZNie_jTSewhlfD5DGZZhaRsfITp8/edit):
+  > Overpower Rounds
+  >
+  > 2 SP, Mod
+  >
+  > Choose one ranged weapon to equip this mod to.
+1/scene, when you attack with that weapon, the attack gains +5 bonus damage, Knockback 2, and Reliable 3 (or increases the Reliable value by 2).

+  * Overpower Caliber (OpCal) and Auto-Stabilizing Hardpoints (AutoStab) are a pair of "hit better" core bonuses that appear innocuous until they're actually seen in play.
+Since Lancer allows bonus damage to stack, Overpower Caliber contributes to a frighteningly high playerside damage ceiling.
+By changing OpCal to a 1/scene weapon mod, Maria allows it to contribute spike damage while introducing an SP and weapon mod opportunity cost.

+#### Auto-Calculating Stabilizer

+* The second "replacement mod" from [Maria's house rules](https://docs.google.com/document/d/1ModxKO46FcsswE3ZNie_jTSewhlfD5DGZZhaRsfITp8/edit), this one for Auto-Stabilizing Hardpoints:
+  > Auto-Calculating Stabilizer
+  >
+  > 2 SP, Mod
+  >
+  > Choose one weapon.
+When you consume Lock On to attack a character in Sensors with that weapon, the attack gains +2 Accuracy instead of +1.

+  * Similar to OpCal, except AutoStab is less overt in its benefit.
+The original AutoStab often was treated as "Remove the Inaccurate tag from weapons balanced around it", thus enabling high-damage hitters like the GMS Heavy Machine Gun and Tortuga's Deck-Sweeper to consistently hit with their truck-sized damage.
+Maria's conversion of AutoStab to a mod that encourages using Lock On deftly eliminates the original problem while accentuating a quality support action (Lock On).
+And again, if someone is using this mod on a gun, the same gun can't also use something like Nanocomposite Adaptation.

 ### GMS Everest